Skip to main content

 6 ways to save with ICBC

-ICBC's new method for determining insurance premiums might mean less money in your pocket.
+ICBC's method for determining insurance premiums might mean less money in your pocket.
 Here's what you can do.

 Ways to save on car insurance

-3. Don’t get into accidents – Lower your Individual Driver Factor (IDF) by being a good driver
+3. Don’t get into accidents – lower your Individual Driver Factor (IDF) by being a good driver

 4. Purchase an annual policy – it’ll help avoid short-term fees or financing charges

-5. Get your driver’s licence early – When you move from an ‘N’ status, you have more time to drive accident-free, which will positively impact your IDF
+5. Get your driver’s licence early – when you move from an ‘N’ status, you have more time to drive accident-free, which will positively impact your IDF

-6. Opt for higher deductibles – This is the amount you pay in a claim before ICBC covers the rest.
+6. Opt for higher deductibles – this is the amount you pay in a claim before ICBC covers the rest.
 The lower the deductible, the more your insurance will end up costing

 Want to learn more about Individual Driver Factor and how it impact your ICBC Insurance?
 Click here to find out more.